jannicz/svg-icon-sprite/INTEGRATION.md

 #### Next.js

-If you use server side rendering, i.e. in combination with Next.js, you'll have to dynamically import `svg-icon-sprite` from your node modules.
+If you use server side rendering, i.e. in combination with Next.js, you'll have to dynamically import `svg-icon-sprite` from node modules.
 Following example shows the integration into the `App.jsx` (root component) using functional component syntax.

 ```jsx harmony